Crowns & Bridges Fill the Gaps

 Dental bridges— like implants and partial dentures—are used to replace missing teeth.
 Bridges fill the space of missing teeth, help maintain facial shape and restore your smile, chewing, and speaking ability.
 Bridges also resemble natural teeth and only take a few visits to create and apply.

 There are several types of fixed or unremovable dental bridge including conventional fixed bridges, cantilever bridges and resin-bonded bridges.
-Which type of bridge will be used depends on where in the mouth the bridge will be placed, whether or not you clench or grind your teeth and other factors that Dr. Gielincki in Jacksonville, FL will discuss with you.
+Which type of bridge will be used depends on where in the mouth the bridge will be placed, whether or not you clench or grind your teeth and other factors that the Specialists at the Jacksonville Center for Prosthodontics and Implant Dentistry will discuss with you.
 Today’s dental bridges can be fabricated from a combination of porcelain and metal, porcelain and gold or with high-strength, metal-free materials such as zirconia or alumina.